kanaria69/Mainecoco/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## What do you call an eagle who can play the piano?
+Talonted!